3 Repeat Policy

 Baruch College's 3 Repeat Policy (effective Fall 2009) restricts students to a maximum of three registrations for any single course.
 This means three registrations regardless of the grade the student has achieved, including grades of W, WU, WN, PEN, FIN, FAB, FPN, and F.

-Appeals: Students who wish to take ANY course for the fourth time (either at Baruch or on permit) must appeal to the appropriate Committee on Academic Standing either:
+Students who wish to take any course for the fourth time (either at Baruch or on permit) must appeal to the appropriate Committee on Academic Standing.

-Rate-of-Progress Probation and Dismissal Policies: There are certain courses that are required for ANY Bachelor’s degree at Baruch College.
+There are certain courses that are required for any Bachelor’s degree at Baruch College.
 These are ENG 2100, ENG 2150, and COM 1010, PSY 1001, and, minimally, a 2000- level MATH course (and/or any honors or tutorial version of those courses).
 Students who take one of the aforementioned courses for the second time will be placed on rate of progress probation and should see an academic advisor as soon as possible.
 Failure to complete the course(s) in question on the third attempt will result in dismissal from the college.

-Base-level calculus courses: The policy on repeating courses covers ANY or ALL base-level calculus courses (MTH 2205, 2207, or 2610).
+The policy on repeating courses covers any and all base-level calculus courses (MTH 2205, 2207, or 2610).
 Any combination of these courses will be treated as three attempts.